 The rest of the resort also flows with the natural environment.

-Lady Alderbrook, the resort’s cruise boat with a capacity of 80 passengers, specializes in private meetings, parties and weddings, but occasionally also offers public tours.
+Lady Alderbrook, the resort’s cruise boat with a capacity of 80 passengers, specializes in private meetings, parties and weddings, and occasionally also offers public tours.